FEUP-LEIC-ES-2022-23/2LEIC16T5/docs/ProductVision.md

  ### Main Features

-  - Login - Access your data in multiple devices
   - Register Income - Keep track of your income
   - Register Expenses - Keep track of your expenses.
 You may include notes, your location and much more
   - Expenses Map - Check were you've spent more money, with our geographical chart